ros2/design/articles/150_ros_command_line_arguments.md

 The following precedence order applies to parameter assignments:

 * Arguments targeting a specific node prevail arguments targeting all the nodes in the executable.
-* Arguments are parsed from the leftmost to the rightmost.
+* Arguments are parsed left to right.
 In case of contradictory assignments, the rightmost argument prevails.

 As an example: